-Even if the Latin Hypercube design has enough points to fit a response surface, there is a likelihood of obtaining poor predictive qualities or near singularity during the regression procedure.
+Even if the Latin Hypercube design has enough points to fit a response surface, there is a likelihood of obtaining poor predictive qualities or near singularity (when fitting polynomials) during the regression procedure.
 It is therefore better to use the D-optimal experimental design for RSM.